Ritesh381/Movie-Hub/README.md

 - **Movie Exploration**: Browse various types of movies
 - **AI Recommendations**: "Popcorn Pilot" chatbot suggests movies based on your prompt
+- **Authentication System**: Save your watchlist to the cloud by signup and your data stays safe and portable.
 - **Watchlist Management**: Save movies to your watchlist
 - **Detailed Information**: View trailers, ratings, and other movie details
 - **Free Streaming Links**: Find where to watch movies